tengu-team/layer-kubernetes-deployer/README.md

 # Layer-kubernetes-deployer
 This layer serves as an extra layer for the [kubernetes-master](https://jujucharms.com/u/containers/kubernetes-master/) charm.
-It deployes docker images which are wrapped in the [docker-image](https://github.com/tengu-team/layer-docker-image) layer.
+It deploys docker images which are wrapped in the [docker-image](https://github.com/tengu-team/layer-docker-image) layer.

 ## Building the layer
 Using this layer requires some modifications to the [kubernetes-master](https://jujucharms.com/u/containers/kubernetes-master/) layer.
 First download the layer from the [Github repository](https://github.com/kubernetes/kubernetes/tree/master/cluster/juju/layers/kubernetes-master).
 Then modify the `layer.yaml` to include the kubernetes-deployer layer.
 Rebuild the charm and setup your custom Kubernetes cluster.